Have you tried Monkey Bread? (from 1966)

 Bake in a hot oven (about 425 degrees) about 10 to 12 minutes or until golden brown.
 Serve warm.

-Follow the recipe above, but after rolling the pieces in butter, sprinkle heavily or roll in brown sugar (light or dark) and, if desired, in crushed corn flakes.
+Follow the recipe above for pull-apart monkey bread, but after rolling the pieces in butter, sprinkle heavily or roll in brown sugar (light or dark) and, if desired, in crushed corn flakes.
 Sprinkle top with sugar, cinnamon, and corn flakes.